Dephrilibrium/FE-PyCam2-Postprocessing/README.md

-### _PiCamUnpacker.py
+### _PyCamUnpacker.py
 After the files are copied to the data extraction PC, we unpack the compressed archives to get the ```*.raw``` image files.

 In the ```workDirs``` variable contains the target scan-paths, which can be parent paths (iterates nested folders).
 Thereby, the script checks each folder if there are `*.7z` or `*.tar.gz` files, which are then decompressed into ```<current directory>/<xPath>``` (default: ```xPath = "Pics"```).
 First, the `*.tar` files are extracted.
 Subsequently, the `*.raw` images are extracted from the `*.tar` archives.
 Finally, (only) the `*.tar` archives are deleted, keeping the original `*.7z`, or `*.tar.gz`, and the `*.raw` images for further post-processing.

-### _ConvertBayerToGrayscale.py
+### _ConvertRawToGrayscale.py (old: _ConvertBayerToGrayscale.py)
 This scripts takes again a folderpath-vector ```wds``` which are iterated recursively to the deepest nested subfolder.
-Thereby, the script checks the current scan-folder for the `Pics` folder which contains the `bayerType (default: "raw")` images.
-When detected, the conversion of the RAW images from Bayer-space into 16bit grayscale images of the `demosaicType (default: "png")` is carried out.
+Thereby, the script checks the current scan-folder for the `Pics` folder which contains the `rawType (default: "raw")` images.
+When detected, the conversion of the RAW images into 16bit grayscale images of the `demosaicType (default: "png")` is carried out.
 The converted images can now be opened with an image viewer (e.g. Windows Photo Viewer or [IrfanView][IrfanView])

 **Note:** When you try to convert high resolution images (big filesize) and a lot of them, you may run out of RAM causing an out-of-memory-exception which crashes the script (in my case no message-dialog popped up, it just crashed!).
 For this reason, the option ```ConvertImageByImage (default: False)``` was added.
 When enabled, each RAW image data set is converted separately instead of loading all `*.raw` files simultaneously.